edderkoppen/pittl-ctlr/README.md

 PiTTL is capable of evaluating the **progress** and **ETA** of a currently running program, and also stopping a program, clearing any committed timings and sequences.

-This functionality is implemented via the python API and publicly via the combination of the PiTTL manager service and the PiTTL client (https://github.com/edderkoppen/pittl-client).
+This functionality is implemented via PiTTL controller's python API and publicly via the combination of the PiTTL controller's manager service and the PiTTL client (https://github.com/edderkoppen/pittl-client).

 ### Details
 The PiTTL controller is organised into several related hardware components and software services.
 These are the: